jgressmann/supercan/README.md

 # License

 SuperCAN is available under the MIT license.
-SuperCan uses FreeRTOS and TinyUSB which are both available under the same license.
+SuperCAN uses FreeRTOS and TinyUSB which are both available under the same license.